A simple finite delayed multi-type branching process for infectious disease modeling: Introduction

 The paper is arranged as follows.
 Section~\ref{sec:delayed} defines delayed multi-type ${\bp}$'s and describes the offspring distribution specific to the model studied here.
-It also discusses the mean evolution equations in terms of paths backwards through time from the present to time~$0$.
-These paths are i.i.d.
-Bernoulli sequences taking values in $\{1,\ldots,D\}$ and their distribution is determined by the P-F eigenvalues of the mean matrices and the Malthusian parameter.
-The following section presents some definitions and lemmas needed to prove the main result, Theorem~\ref{proplimits}, which is presented in Section~\ref{sec:limits}.
-This states that when all the mean matrices share P-F eigenvectors, then the mean population sizes of our three processes, weighted according to the Malthusian parameter, converge to particular multiples of the left P-F eigenvector.
-This is analogous to what happens for the classical multi-type ${\bp}$.
-In studying the asymptotic behavior of the mean population sizes, the main difficulty is to control a product of matrices which is managed by means of some basic combinatorics on runs given in Section~\ref{sec:runs}.
-Finally, Section~\ref{subsec:share} concludes by discussing families of matrices sharing P-F eigenvectors in more detail.
+It also derives the evolution equations for the mean population sizes of the~$\X$, $\Y$ and~$\Z$ processes, which are governed by a family of mean matrices at different delay times.
+The $(i,j)$ element of the $d^{\rm th}$ mean matrix indicates the average number of $j$-type individuals an $i$-type individual infects a time~$d$ after contracting the disease.
+Section \ref{sec: main} then presents the main result, Proposition~\ref{proplimits}, which gives simple-to-compute analytical expressions for the limits of the mean population sizes of the three processes weighted according to an exponential of the Malthusian parameter.
+These are analogous to results for classical multi-type ${\bp}$'s.